 Yes, as the child’s guardian or parent, you can file the claim for them.

-Most vehicle accident claim cases get settled outside court or before trial.
+Most car accident claim cases get settled outside court or before trial.
 However, if the insurance company doesn’t offer a fair amount, we aren’t afraid to handle the tough cases with no clear answer.

 If an insurance company is aware there’s little or no chance of getting sued, they will deny your claim or offer only the bare minimum.